Quantum Spin Liquids Stabilized by Disorder in Non-Kramers Pyrochlores: Conclusions

-Our simple scenario suggests that the results for the clean case, or weak disorder \cite{savary17a,roechner16,emonts18, benton18a}, are probably sufficient to describe the quantum spin-ice phase qualitatively.
-We expect the dominant signal in neutron scattering experiments to be from the emerging photons \cite{chen17, kwasigroch20, desrochers24, an25}, because the transverse pseudospin components in this model, $S^{\pm}$, transform as quadrupoles, they do not couple to neutron spins.
+In non-Kramers systems, the spinons of the quantum spin ice involve $S^\pm$ quadrupole moments, which do not couple directly to neutron magnetic dipole moments.
+In contrast, emergent photons can interact inelastically with neutrons, appearing as a linearly dispersing mode that vanishes as the momentum approaches the $\Gamma$ point.
+Thus, we expect the dominant signal in neutron scattering experiments to be from the emerging photons \cite{chen17, kwasigroch20, desrochers24, an25}.
 Apart from appearing in spectroscopic probes, the photons also give a $T^3$ term to the specific heat.
 Because collective excitations are usually delocalized in disordered systems \cite{monthus10}, apart from the immediate vicinity of a quantum critical point, one expects this contribution to be observed inside all the quantum spin ice phases.

 Our work also raises several questions that require further study.
 Because the Griffiths phase exists on both sides of the transition, it would be interesting to study its extent within the polarized phase using, for instance, spin-wave theory in real space \cite{zuninga13, av12b}.
 The gauge mean-field theory we employ predicts a continuous transition between the quantum spin ice and the polarized phase.
 Treatments including fluctuations beyond mean-field predict a discontinuous transition \cite{savary17a, roechner16, emonts18}.
 Thus, including fluctuations on top of the mean-field solution would be an interesting exercise not only to investigate its effect on the order of the transition, but also to confirm that a continuous transition is stable if disorder exceeds a critical value.
 It would also be useful to investigate the stability of competing ground states in the presence of disorder --- for instance, a random singlet phase \cite{bhatt_lee82, kawamura19, kancko25} or a spin-glass \cite{saunders07, andreanov10, menon20} --- especially for large values of disorder where the local constraints might dominate the physics.